maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/General_ANOVA_ART_Analysis/docs/USAGE_GUIDE.md

-# Usage Guide
+# General ANOVA/ART Analysis — Usage Guide

-This guide documents the configurable analysis workflow in the `TVCG_Analysis_Code_Package` repository.
+This guide documents the configurable workflow in `General_ANOVA_ART_Analysis/`, the reusable analysis component of the repository `TVCG_Statistical_Analysis_Code_Package`.
 It explains how to run the supplied examples, prepare new datasets, edit configuration files, interpret the automatic statistical decisions, and locate results in the Excel workbook and figures PDF.

-For a project overview and quick start, see the repository [README](../README.md).
+For an overview of this analysis component, see [`General_ANOVA_ART_Analysis/README.md`](../README.md).
+For the overall repository structure, including the separate pilot-study analysis folder, see the [repository-level README](../../README.md).

 ## 1. Workflow architecture

-The repository separates the statistical implementation from study-specific settings:
+The `General_ANOVA_ART_Analysis` folder separates the statistical implementation from study-specific settings:

 - `TVCG_Factorial_ANOVA_ART_Analysis.R` is the analysis engine.
 - `configs/*.R` files define the data source, factors, outcomes, analysis rules, correlation settings, plots, and output behavior.